 Edit Word Documents in Java Apps using REST API

-Editing Word files goes beyond simple tweaks—it boosts productivity and streamlines collaboration.
+Editing Word files isn’t just about minor tweaks—it fuels productivity and streamlines collaboration.
 In a Java application you can refresh templates, automate repetitive tasks, or generate dynamic reports on the fly.
-Thanks to the lightweight Java REST API, you avoid heavy libraries and complex setup.
-This step‑by‑step tutorial shows you how to programmatically edit Word documents in Java with just a few lines of code.
+By leveraging a lightweight Java REST API, you avoid bulky libraries and complex setup.
+This step‑by‑step guide shows you how to programmatically edit Word documents in Java with just a few lines of code.

 Steps to Edit Word Documents in Java Apps using REST API